 Aqaba Castle, Medieval fortress on the Red Sea coast in Aqaba, Jordan

 Aqaba Castle is a medieval fortress on the Red Sea coast in the Jordanian city of Aqaba.
-The structure has a rectangular form with four corner towers and a fortified main gate, built from local coral stone.
+The structure has a rectangular layout with four corner towers and a fortified main gate, all built from local coral stone.

-The fortress was built in 1517 under a Mamluk ruler and served for centuries as protection for pilgrims traveling to Mecca.
-Control of the site changed during the Arab Revolt in the early 20th century, marking a major shift in its role.
+The fortress was built in 1517 under Mamluk rule and served for centuries as a shelter for pilgrims on their way to Mecca.
+During the Arab Revolt in the early 20th century, control of the site changed hands, marking a turning point in its history.

 The community of curious travelers